 Rare Maned Lionesses Explained National Geographic - October 11, 2012

-It's possible that maned lionesses in Mombo are related - including a safari favorite named Martina, which disappeared in 2002.
+It's possible that maned lionesses in Mombo are related - including a safari favorite named Martina (see below) who disappeared in 2002.
 Such masculine females likely occur when the embryo is disrupted, either at conception or while in the womb.
 If the former case, the genetic contribution of the sperm - which determines the sex of the fetus in most mammals - was probably aberrant, giving rise to a female with some male characteristics.
 Alternatively and perhaps more likely, the problem may have occurred during gestation if the fetus was exposed to increased levels of androgens - male hormones such as testosterone.
 If a lion mother had abnormally high androgens during pregnancy, her female offspring may end up masculinized - a situation that occurs occasionally in people but which is rarely observed in wild animals.

 Whatever the case, such lionesses would likely be infertile but otherwise perfectly capable of surviving.
 In fact, their manes may actually be a boon to the pride - for instance, if the female is perceived as a male, she may better defend kills from hyenas or the pride from attacks by foreign males.
 In the case of the pictured female, Hunter said, it seems like she's treated as a lioness by the rest of the pride.
 It would be interesting to know if she behaved like a male.
 Two similarly aberrant Serengeti lionesses were outwardly female they did not have manes, but were almost male-sized, and they challenged and fought unfamiliar males for territories as though they were males.